Albi

 Frederik Dawson

-On the way back from Andorra via Toulouse, my friends and I decided to stop for a night in Albi to visit one of newest World Heritage of France.
-Before I planned to visit this city, I asked my friends who graduated from Toulouse and spent couples of year in that region, to my surprised none of them had been to Albi, so I initially thought Albi to be just a small normal French city that off the beaten track with few visitors.
-But when I approached Albi from highway, I was surprised that Albi is quite prosperous and has large young population and when I reached its historic quarter, even on weekday in March, I saw substantial amount of tourists around its gigantic cathedral.
+Netherlands - 31-Mar-17 -On the way back from Andorra via Toulouse, my friends and I decided to stop for a night in Albi to visit one of newest World Heritage of France.
+Before I planned to visit this city, I asked my friends who graduated from Toulouse and spent couples of years in that region, to my surprised none of them had been to Albi, so I initially thought Albi to be just a small normal French city that off the beaten track with few visitors.
+But when I approached Albi from highway, I was surprised that Albi is quite prosperous and has large young population and when I reached its historic quarter, even on weekday in March, I saw substantial number of tourists around its gigantic cathedral.

-I really pleased with Albi, its architecture is quite unique and I felt welcome that France chose Albi to represent this type of regional architecture that popular in Toulouse area.
+I really pleased with Albi, its architecture is quite unique, and I felt welcome that France chose Albi to represent this type of regional architecture that popular in Toulouse area.
 Its Cathedral alone is already made the visit very worthwhile, but its lovely old quarter made the trip more enjoyable.
-While France has many nice historic cities, I always wonder why only few cities have been push to be World Heritage Site by its own outstanding value.
-After visit Albi, Lyon and Strasbourg, I really appreciated what France offer to the UNESCO in term of OUV on historic cities.
+While France has many nice historic cities, I always wonder why only few cities have been pushed to be World Heritage Site by its own outstanding value.
+After visit Albi, Lyon and Strasbourg, I really appreciated what France offers to the UNESCO in term of OUV on historic cities.

 Klaus Freisinger